oauthstuff/draft-oauth-rar/main.md

 # Token Error Response

-The AS MUST refuse to process any unknown authorization data `type` or authorization details not conforming to the respective `type` definition.
-If any of the objects in `authorization_details` contains an unknown authorization data `type` or an object of known `type` but containing unknown fields or fields of the wrong `type`,  fields with invalid values, or if required fields are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+The AS MUST refuse to process any unknown authorization details `type` or authorization details not conforming to the respective `type` definition.
+If any of the objects in `authorization_details` contains an unknown authorization details `type` or an object of known `type` but containing unknown fields or fields of the wrong `type`,  fields with invalid values, or if required fields are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 # Resource Servers {#resource_servers}